Yakumwamba/Yakumwamba/README.md

 I am fascinated by 🌎 Web 3.
 I begun researching how to use Web3 to create more resilient networks that are user-centric.
 I'm passionate about Blockchains, DAOs & Tokenomics.

-I am passionate about Frontend development, and I have experience with React, Vue, Svelte, Redux, and webpack.
+I am more interested in working on frontend projects because vast experience with React, Vue, Svelte, Redux, and webpack.
 🌱 I am always looking for new ways to improve the user experience, and I focus on well-tested and maintainable code.
 👯 In my free time, I love experimenting with new technologies and learning about different cultures.